open2b/scriggo-site/get-started-2.md

 ## Builtins

-A template executed by Scriggo, apart from Go builtins, can use only globals explicitly provided through the Globals options and can import only packages provided through a package importer.
+A template executed by Scriggo, apart from Go builtins, can use only globals explicitly provided through the `Globals` option and can import only packages provided through an importer.

-Scriggo provides some builtins, in the <a href="https://pkg.go.dev/github.com/open2b/scriggo/builtin">github.com/open2b/scriggo/builtin</a>
+Scriggo provides some useful builtins, in the <a href="https://pkg.go.dev/github.com/open2b/scriggo/builtin">github.com/open2b/scriggo/builtin</a>
 package, that can be used in templates.
-To use these builtins, use the `Globals` option:

 Replace the content of the `main.go` file with the following: